-- There are several treatment options, and many arrhythmias can be treated without drugs or side effects. - For many arrhythmias, a pacemaker-like device, or impanted cardiac device, such as an ICD CS-ICD or CRT can completely resolve the problem almost instantly.
+- There are several treatment options, and many arrhythmias can be treated without drugs or side effects. - For many arrhythmias, a pacemaker-like device can completely resolve the problem almost instantly.

-The importance of a heart rhythm tracing, electrocardiogram, or ECG
+The importance of a heart rhythm tracing, electrocardiogram, or EKG

-The information that is of most use to your Cardiologist or heart rhythm specialist is an ECG (electrical recording of the heart beat), recorded during your symptoms and therefore during your arrhythmia.
+• The information that is of most use to your Cardiologist or heart rhythm specialist is an EKG (electrical recording of the heart beat), recorded during your symptoms and therefore during your arrhythmia.
 This will make the diagnosis and treatment much easier and quicker.
-It is your RIGHT to ask doctors or nurses who record an ECG on you in the ambulance, surgery, or hospital, for a copy for yourself, according to Government guidelines (the National Service Framework for Arrhythmias).
 Retain this copy, and do not give it away or lose it.

 Take it with you to a consultation with a Cardiologist or heart rhythm specialist, but always keep a copy yourself for future use if needed.